-Within the last decade, harbor seals have been observed returning seasonally, from fall to spring, to haul-out locations in coastal Virginia, and gray seals are also occasionally observed during the winter, but not on a consistent basis (Ampela et. al. 2019; Jones and Rees 2022).
+Within the last decade, harbor seals have been observed returning seasonally, from fall to spring, to haul-out locations in coastal Virginia, and gray seals are also occasionally observed during the winter, but not on a consistent basis (Ampela et al. 2023; Jones and Rees 2022).
 NOAA SARs now indicate the southern extent for the harbor seal population range is North Carolina.
 However, the geographic range for the gray seal population remains the same (Hayes et al. 2022).

-A series of systematic, counts of all seal species will be conducted at two different survey areas; 1) in the lower Chesapeake Bay along the CBBT, on the four “islands” (referred to as CBBT 1, CBBT 2, CBBT 3, and CBBT 4), and 2) on the southern tip of the Eastern Shore, at five main haul-out locations.
-Vessel-based counts will be conducted at the CBBT (in collaboration with Virginia Department of Game and Inland Fisheries and HDR, Inc.) and Eastern Shore (in collaboration with The Nature Conservancy) survey areas.
-The number of seals hauled out and in the water will be recorded with associated environmental data (e.g. air and water temperature).
+A series of systematic, vessel-based counts of all seal species will be conducted at two different survey areas; 1) in the lower Chesapeake Bay along the CBBT, on the four “islands” (referred to as CBBT 1, CBBT 2, CBBT 3, and CBBT 4), and 2) on the southern tip of the Eastern Shore, which is comprised of about five main haul-out locations.
+Haul-out surveys will start in the fall (November) and end in the spring (April/May) to ensure documentation of seal arrival and departure for the season.
+During each survey, the number of seals hauled out and in the water will be recorded with associated environmental data (e.g. air and water temperature).
 The use of unmanned aircraft systems (e.g. drones) at the Eastern Shore survey area was added in 2018 to help improve count accuracy during vessel-based point counts and assess the distribution of pinnipeds in the region.
 Photographs of seals will be collected between counts for photo-ID for a mark-recapture study to estimate the local population abundance and to develop a local catalog.
 A second approach for estimating abundance will also be attempted using seal count data from the CBBT and Eastern Shore survey areas as well as satellite telemetry data on harbor seal activity in Virginia waters (Ampela et al. 2023).

-Photo-ID analysis results identified 121 unique individuals from the 2015-2020 field seasons.
-Of the 121 individuals, 75 (62%) were observed only once and 46 (38%) were determined to be present in the study area on more than one occasion across the 5 field seasons, indicating at least some degree of seasonal site fidelity in the lower Chesapeake Bay and coastal Virginia waters.
-More than half of the identified harbor seals (58%) have been sighted at only the CBBT survey area, with a smaller percentage (36%) sighted at only the Eastern Shore survey area.
-Eight individuals were re-sighted at both survey areas on separate survey days within a season and across seasons.
+Photo-ID analysis results identified 170 unique individuals from the 2015-2022 field seasons.
+Of the 170 individuals, 88 (52%) were observed only once and 82 (48%) were determined to be present in the study area on more than one occasion across the 7 field seasons, indicating at least some degree of seasonal site fidelity in the lower Chesapeake Bay and coastal Virginia waters.
+More than half of the identified harbor seals (56%) have been sighted at only the CBBT survey area, with a smaller percentage (35%) sighted at only the Eastern Shore survey area.
+Sixteen harbor seals were re-sighted at both survey areas on separate survey days within a season and across seasons.
 These results indicate that harbor seals make localized movements throughout the region during their seasonal occupancy and that while some seals may be utilizing a particular haul-out site within a given season, others may utilize multiple haul-out sites within a season.